French shock election news adds to unease in event-packed week

 "It could swing a bit further but we need to remind ourselves this is a parliamentary election not a presidential election in France."

-French bank Societe Generale was last down more than 5% and BNP Paribas more than 4% as investors worried their funding costs may increase if French sovereign borrowing becomes more expensive amid higher spending, bankers said.
+French bank Societe Generale was last down more than 7% and BNP Paribas almost 5% as investors worried their funding costs may increase if French sovereign borrowing becomes more expensive amid higher spending, bankers said.

-France's 10-year government bond yield jumped 8 basis points to 3.19%, while Italian borrowing costs also rose.
+France's 10-year government bond yield jumped almost 10 basis points to 3.21%, while Italian borrowing costs also rose.

 A BIG WEEK